andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

-# SCCs, mutating webhooks and admission controller reinvocation - a lesson learned
+# SCCs and mutating webhooks - or how to learn about about admission controller reinvocation the hard way

 Author: Andreas Karis